folio-org/okapi/doc/guide.md

   sh -x
 ```
 This explicitly omits the cleaning up DELETE commands, so it leaves Okapi in a
-well defined state with a few modules enabled for a few known tenants.
+well-defined state with a few modules enabled for a few known tenants.

 ### Example modules